 The ensuing face-off remains at the end zone face-off dot.
 Rule 81.2.
-Both teams can change players as the on-ice strength has changed.
+Both teams must replace their penalized players but may not make any other substitutions.
 Rule 81.4 and Rule 82.1.

 Team A ices the puck, it then deflects off a Team B player in Team A's end zone, however before it crosses the center red line, it is deflected again off a team A player.
 Is this icing?
 Where do you find it in the rule book?